rudrakshupadhyay04/fullStack-Assignment/README.md

    - use Postman to check all the api
    - go to  localhost:3000/helpCenter/cards with post request to create a new card.
    **note:-** Dont forgot to pass the title and description in the body.
-   - go to localhost:3000/helpCenter/cards with get request to fetch all the cards -go to localhost:3000/helpCenter/cards/searchKeyword with get request to search a particular card with tile **note:-** Replace the searchKeyword with any title of the card or any search string
+   - go to localhost:3000/helpCenter/cards with get request to fetch all the cards.

+   -go to localhost:3000/helpCenter/cards/searchKeyword with get request to search a particular card with title.

+   **note:-** Replace the searchKeyword with any title of the card or any search string

 ---